-National Aboriginal and Torres Strait Islander Children's Day is the largest national day to celebrate our children
+National Aboriginal and Torres Strait Islander Children's Day 2019

-SNAICC – National Voice for our Children (SNAICC) is the national non-government peak body for Aboriginal and Torres Strait Islander children.
+Children’s Day is led by SNAICC – National Voice for our Children (SNAICC) is the national non-government peak body for Aboriginal and Torres Strait Islander children.
 We work for the fulfilment of the rights of our children, in particular to ensure their safety, development and well-being.